What is Long Put?

 - = $6 * 100

 - The total price of the put options at the time of expiration = $600

 When to Use?

 An investor must exercise a long put option strategy when he or she has a bearish outlook and is expecting an underlying asset’s value to drop in the nearing time significantly.
 Investors can also use this strategy for hedging purposes if he or she is seeking to safeguard an underlying asset that is owned against a probable reduction in its value.

 Difference Between Long Put and Short Put

-- Market View: The market view in the case of the long put is bearish while in the case of a short put is bullish.
+- Market View: The market view in the case of the long put is bearish while, in the case of a short put is bullish.

-- Risk profile: The risk profile in the case of the long put is limited while in the case of a short put is unlimited.
+- Risk profile: The risk profile in the case of the long put is limited, while in the case of a short put is unlimited.

-- Reward profile: The reward profile in the case of the long put is unlimited while in the case of a short put is limited.
+- Reward profile: The reward profile in the case of the long put is unlimited, while in the case of a short put is limited.

 - Unlimited Profits: This is the fact that investors can earn unlimited profits using this option with defined risks.

-An investor is not provided any sort of protection if his or her underlying asset rises in price and he or she might incur full loss of premium amount if the price of his underlying asset rises as he or she will not be able to exercise this option.
+An investor is not provided any sort of protection if his or her underlying asset rises in price, and he or she might incur full loss of premium amount if the price of his underlying asset rises as he or she will not be able to exercise this option.

 Long Put strategy is good for investors who are expecting a significant fall in the price of an asset.
-It is a simple strategy and is ideal for new investors that offers limited risks and unlimited profits to investors.
+It is a simple strategy and is ideal for new investors that offer limited risks and unlimited profits to investors.

 This has been a guide to What is Long Put & its Definition.
 Here we discuss the characteristics of long put, strategy, and when its use along with examples, benefits, and drawbacks.
 You can learn more about from the following articles –